The short version

 For me personally, there are a few conclusions I would draw from the studies I’ve read:

-• High humidity is probably worse for sleep.
+- High humidity may be worse for sleep.

-• There may be some differences in what’s considered a comfortable temperature in different regions of the world, presumably because people are acclimatized to different temperatures.
-What one person considers ‘cool’ or ‘warm’ may be very different from someone on the other side of the world.
+- There may be some differences in what’s considered a comfortable temperature in different regions of the world, presumably because people are acclimatised to different temperatures.

 Why and how does temperature affect our sleep?